A favicon of Kit (formerly ConvertKit)

 Kit (formerly ConvertKit) Market Share Among Marketing Automation

 What is Kit's market share?
-Kit (formerly ConvertKit) holds 1.02% of the Marketing Automation market, ranking #21 among 50+ tracked technologies.
-While that sounds small, it reflects Kit's intentional positioning: this isn't a general-purpose marketing suite competing for enterprise budgets.
-It's a creator-first email tool, and within that niche it competes directly with Flodesk and Drip, based on our monthly crawl of 50M+ domains and 40K+ tracked technologies at TechnologyChecker.io.
+Kit (formerly ConvertKit) holds 1.02% of the Marketing Automation market, ranking #21 in our crawl of 50+ tracked technologies.
+That number looks small but reflects Kit's positioning: this isn't a general-purpose marketing suite chasing enterprise budgets.
+It's a creator-first email tool.
+Kit's own rebrand announcement cited $41M ARR and an 80-person remote team at the time of the change in October 2024, and within the creator-email niche it competes directly with Flodesk and Drip across our monthly crawl of 50M+ domains and 40K+ tracked technologies on TechnologyChecker.io.

 Customers14.7KCompanies using Kit (formerly ConvertKit)